CumulusNetworks/docs/content/cumulus-linux-53/Monitoring-and-Troubleshooting/_index.md

 For more details about the `dmesg` command, run `man dmesg`.

-## Show General System Information
+## Show System Information

-Cumulus Linux provides commands to obtain general information about the switch and the version of Cumulus Linux you are running.
+Cumulus Linux provides commands to obtain system information and to show the version of Cumulus Linux you are running.
 Use these commands when performing system diagnostics, troubleshooting performance, or submitting a support request.

 To show information about the version of Cumulus Linux running on the switch, run the `nv show system` command: